 Across Canada, people come together to mark International Yoga Day with a myriad of activities that cater to yogis of various skill levels and experience.
 Community parks, yoga studios, and public spaces host free yoga sessions, workshops, and seminars that emphasize the importance of mindfulness and meditation.
 Special events often include outdoor group yoga performances, music, and dance, making it a highly engaging and memorable day for participants.
 International Yoga Day is officially celebrated on June 21st every year.

-International Day of Yoga facts
+Top 7 Facts for 2026 International Day of Yoga in Canada

 In the News and Trending in Canada for International Day of Yoga